-Dezome-shiki is an annual event that sees firemen performing acrobatic tricks at hair-raising heights to warn the public about fire safety.
-With historic roots, this January festival draws crowds by drawing from the past.
+Dezomeshiki Acrobatics is a yearly event that sees firefighters performing acrobatic tricks at hair-raising heights to warn the public about fire safety.
+With historical roots, this January festival draws crowds by drawing from the past.

-This annual event is organized by the Tokyo Fire Department and draws huge crowds every year.
+This annual event is organized by the Tokyo Fire Department and draws huge crowds.
 The New Year's parade sees firemen performing acrobatic tricks at the top of tall poles and ladders.

-In 1657, the Great Fire of Meireki tore through the capital city of Edo (now Tokyo) destroying around 70 percent of it.
-Around 100,000 people perished in the fire which lasted three days.
-After this fire, the Jobekeshi fire brigade was formed to protect sites such as the Edo Castle , setting up full-time fire brigades across the city.
+In 1657, the Great Fire of Meireki tore through Edo (now Tokyo) destroying around 70 percent of the city.
+Approximately 100,000 people perished in the fire which lasted three days.
+Afterwards, the Jobikeshi fire brigade was formed to protect sites such as the Edo Castle , setting up full-time fire brigades across the city.

-In the beginning, climbing played a huge role in fire fighting.
+In the beginning, climbing played a huge role in firefighting.
 Firefighters were nimble scaffolding workers who, when a fire broke out, would quickly tear down the surrounding houses to prevent the fire from spreading.
-At the Dezome-shiki festival, the performers demonstrate this when they scale the poles.
+At the Dezomeshiki Acrobatics festival, watch as they demonstrate this when they scale the ladders.

-As well as seeing the performance, revelers can see over 100 fire engines and helicopters and browse stalls selling snacks and drinks.
+As well as seeing the performance, you can see over 100 fire engines and helicopters and browse stalls selling snacks and drinks.